SeraphinaDX/Copperline/README.md

 - **Embedded Lua scripting** for custom slash commands, IRC event hooks, automation, and raw protocol extensions
 - **Raw IRC access** for network-specific commands and newer extensions without dedicated UI yet

+## LLM Code Policy

+This project does not discriminate against the use of LLM generated code.
+The project already does contain LLM generated code.

+This project also chose the language Go precisely for its memory safety.

+This code is daily driven by the author.
+All bugs are eliminated in a prompt manner by someone terminally online.

 ## Requirements

 Copperline requires **Go 1.26 or newer**.
 Relay mode uses the September 2026 SSH security fixes in `golang.org/x/crypto v0.56.0`.